 Are Kneeling Chairs Good for Your Spine?

 Proponents of kneeling chairs say they help improve your posture by aligning your spine and pelvis.
 One study found that kneeling chairs set at 20 degrees (or more) inclination can maintain standing lumbar curvature.
 However, another study found that typical office chairs were judged to be more comfortable and desirable to sit on than the ‘kneeling chairs’ based on subjective data obtained from a questionnaire.
-So, it always comes down to the individual, right?
+Another small study found that reductions in ‘self-rated’ low back pain were observed.
+Another study found that scoliosis patients greatly improved comfortableness with prolonged sitting, and reduce low-back pain!

 Additionally, experts argue that these kneeling chairs put less strain on your back than traditional chairs because they allow you to maintain a more upright position.
 However, again, not all experts agree that kneeling chairs are beneficial for your spine.
 Some of my patients have found that these chairs can increase the pressure on your lower back, neck, and shoulders.